codership/documentation/galeracluster/source/haproxy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`haproxy-destination-selection`:

-When HAProxy receives a new connection from the network interface, there are a number of options available to define which algorithm it uses to chooses where to route that connection.
+When HAProxy receives a new connection, there are a number of options available to define which algorithm it uses to choose where to route that connection.
 This algorithm is its destination selection policy.
 It is defined by the ``balance`` parameter.

 - **Round Robin** Directs new connections to the next destination in a circular order list, modified by the server's weight.
-Enable it with ``balance roudrobin``.
+Enable it with ``balance roundrobin``.
 - **Static Round Robin** Directs new connections to the next destination in a circular order list, modified by the server's weight.
 Unlike the standard implementation of round robin, in static round robin you cannot modify the server weight on the fly.
 Changing the server weight requires you to restart HAProxy.
 Enable it with ``balance static-rr``.
 - **Least Connected** Directs new connections to the server with the smallest number of connections available, which is adjuted for the server's weight.
 Enable it with ``balance leastconn``
 - **First** Directs new connections to the first server with a connection slot available.
 They are chosen from the lowest numeric identifier to the highest.
 Once the server reaches its maximum connections value, HAProxy moves to the next in the list.
 Enable it with ``balance first``.
 - **Source Tracking** Divides the source IP address by the total weight of running servers.
-Ensures that client connections always reach the same server.
+Ensures that client connections from the same source IP always reach the same server.
 Enable it with ``balance source``

 In the above configuration example, HAProxy is configured to use the source selection policy.
 For your own implementations, choose the policy that works best with your infrastructure and load.